New Flexible Pathways

 Enterprise Risk Management

-• The candidate will understand the fundamentals of ERM and be able to apply them considering both the internal and external environments.
+• Enterprise Risk Management Foundations: Understand the fundamentals of ERM and be able to apply them to organizations.

-• The candidate will understand the types of risks faced by an entity and be able to identify and analyze these risks.
+• Risk Analysis and Evaluation: Understand the types of risks faced by an entity and be able to identify and analyze these risks.

 CFE 201